reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_EmailHtmlGotchas.md

 ## Addressing Image Properties

-Attempting to set image properties via CSS, like width and height, didn’t consistently render.
+Attempting to set image properties via CSS, like width and height, didn't consistently render.

 ### Using CSS